octoblu/legacy-gateway/readme.md

 It also provides a simple [plugin system](./plugins.md) to connect devices that would otherwise not be able to communicate with Skynet directly

+For example if you wish to install the skynet plugin for the Philips hue, you can simply `npm install skynet-hue` in the directory your hub installed.

 [Here](https://www.npmjs.org/search?q=skynet-plugin) is a list of known plugins.